SrinandanKota/DistributedSystems/RPC/README.md

 The running system will consist of client and server program.
 The platform used are the UNIX/Linux workstations, and is developed in C programming language.

-The program prints all the statistics of the host system and it's output is used to analyse and further take decisions to correct or monitor host.
+The program prints all the statistics of the host system and it's output can be used to analyse and further take decisions to correct or monitor host.